kerberos-io/documentation/41_machinery/84_Outputs/1_disk.md

 ### Directory

 The directory where the image will be saved to.
+By default images are saved to the **/srv/capture** directory.